Appleseed Alpha: Plot

 In a secret underground bunker, Talos activates the superweapon - a giant, heavily armed mobile fortress - using Iris' retinal pattern.
-Deunan and Briareos fight their way into the complex, supported by Two Horns, who is now out for revenge against Talos, and Mattews, who presents Deunan with a power amor suit.
+Deunan and Briareos fight their way into the complex, supported by Two Horns, who is now out for revenge against Talos, and Mattews, who presents Deunan with a power armor suit.
 Briareos duels and kills Nyx, but Deunan is too late to save Iris; the fortress makes its way to the surface, but instead of following Talos' commands, it is hardwired on a suicide bombing mission against New York.
 With Two Horns and Briareos' help, Deunan boards the superwalker and kills Talos, but in order to destroy the weapon, Briareos must snipe its power core.
-To prevent countermeasures, Iris remains aboard and evicts Deunan from the fortress after revealing that she is a bioroid specifically created for this mission.
+To prevent countermeasures, Iris remains on board and evicts Deunan from the fortress after revealing that she is a bioroid specifically created for this mission.
 Briareos takes the shot, destroying both the fortress and Iris inside it.

 After regrouping, Deunan and Briareos depart for Olympus, with Two Horns absolving them of their debts and Mattews gifting them the restored exosuit.
 Unknown to them, they have been closely observed by Olympus Officer Hitomi, Iris' human template.
 When asked whether Deunan and Briareos should be brought to Olympus for their help, Hitomi explains instead: "They're like apple seeds.
 Wherever they go, hope will sprout.
 Others who are worthy are sure to follow."